 A good hike always starts with good at-home preparation.

-To avoid unwelcome surprises, the most important part of pre-trip prep is getting a handle on the conditions in which you’ll be hiking.
+To avoid unwelcome surprises, the most important part of the pre-trip prep is getting a handle on the conditions in which you’ll be hiking.

 First up, check weather forecasts carefully.
 If you are unsure about the conditions of the route, or you have never hiked the trail before, then contact the local ranger station or land managers.
 If you happen to be planning a hike in an area where hunting is permitted, it’s also wise to check the dates of the hunting season before setting off.